 - Procedures for a person to appeal the outcome of an investigation;

-- Statements of consequences for violation of the policy, including false accusation or retaliation against a person who reports;
+- Disciplinary consequences for violation of the policy, including false accusation or retaliation against a person who reports;

 - Procedures to remediate any substantiated incident to counter the negative impact of bullying, which may include referring the victim, perpetrator, or other involved students to counseling or other appropriate services;

-- Processes for communicating to the parent of a student who has been bullied the measures being taken to ensure student safety;
+- Processes for communicating to the parent of a student who has been bullied the measures being taken to ensure student safety and prevent further bullying;

 - Procedures for communicating with law enforcement if pursuit of criminal charges is appropriate; and

-- Statements of how the policy will be publicized within the district.
+- Requirements for how the policy will be publicized within the district.

-Maine anti-bullying laws require districts to file policies to address bullying and cyberbullying with the department.
+Maine anti-bullying laws require districts to file policies to address bullying and cyberbullying with the Department of Education.

 Do Maine anti-bullying laws and regulations include protections for specific groups?

 Yes.
-Maine state law prohibits bullying is based on a student’s actual or perceived characteristics including race, color, religion, sex, ancestry, national origin, physical or mental disability or sexual orientation, or is based on a student’s association with a person with one or more of these actual or perceived characteristics or any other distinguishing characteristics.
+Maine state law prohibits bullying based on a student’s actual or perceived characteristics including race, color, religion, sex, ancestry, national origin, physical or mental disability or sexual orientation, or bullying based on a student’s association with a person with one or more of these actual or perceived characteristics, or any other distinguishing characteristics.

-Maine schools that receive federal funding are required by federal law to address discrimination on a number of different personal characteristics.
+Maine schools that receive federal funding are required by federal law to address discrimination based on certain personal characteristics.
 Find out when bullying may be a civil rights violation.